-Module Number Module Name Responsible Lecturer CMS-EE-EL1 Computational Modelling in Energy Economics Basics Prof. Dr. Dominik Möst dominik.moest@tu-dresden.de Qualification Objectives The students master the basic skills for the application of computer- aided modelling and simulation in energy market modelling.
+Module Number Module Name Responsible Lecturer CMS-EE-EL1 , Prof. Dr. Dominik Möst dominik.moest@tu-dresden.de Qualification Objectives The students master the basic skills for the application of computer-aided modelling and simulation in energy market modelling.
 You have in-depth knowledge of the application domain and are able to present simulation results intuitively.
 The students are familiar with concrete economic issues and know the basics of the application discipline as well as its technical vocabulary.
 Content The content of the module depends on the student's main focus: numerical methods, computer methods for graphical representation and control of simulations, computer-aided simulation and advanced programming.
 Teaching and Learning Methods The module includes lecture, exercise, seminar, practical and research project in amounting to 8 lecture hours per week plus independent study.
 The courses are to be selected from the catalogue CMS-EE-EL1 to the specified extent; this will be announced including the course language, the required graded work and weights of the grades at the beginning of the semester as is customary at the Faculty of Computer Science.
 Prerequisites for Participation Knowledge in sequential computer programming, linear algebra (vector and matrix calculation) as well as probability calculation and bachelor level statistics are required.
 With the following literature, students can prepare for the module: Harel: Algorithmics - The Spirit of Computing, Addison-Wesley, 2004 Schildt: C ++ from the ground up, McGraw-Hill, 2003 Abelson, Hal; Sussman, Gerald Jay: Structure and Interpretation of Computer Programs.
 MIT Press, 1985; Cormen, Leiserson, Rivest & Stein: Introduction to Algorithms, 2nd Edition, MIT Press 2001; Lax, Terrell: Multivariable Calculus with Applications (Undergraduate Texts in Mathematics), Springer, 2018 Hefferon, Jim: Linear Algebra, http://joshua.smcvt.edu/linearalgebra/, 2008.
 Usability The module is a compulsory module for students of the track computational mathematics in the Master degree programme Computational Modelling and Simulation.
 Requirements for the Awarding of Credit Points The credit points are awarded if the module examination is passed.
 The module examination consists of the examination services specified in the CMS-EE-EL1 catalogue.
-Credit Points and Grades 10 credit points can be earned by completing the module.
-The module grade is calculated from the weighted average of the graded work according to the CMS-EE-EL1 catalogue.
+Credit Points and Grades - y completing the module.
+The module reighted average of the graded work alogue.